Pros vs. Joes

 While the average golfer plays a tee 36 yards shorter than the pro tee, his drive according to Arccos data is more than 60 yards shorter.
 That means his second shot is even harder than the tour player’s: it’s longer and being executed by someone with considerably less ability.
 The amateur’s average proximity to the hole at 18 is almost 100 feet, about 60 feet more than the tour pro’s.

-Conservatively, the amateur golfer is taking an average of close to 17 shots on the Stadium Course’s final three holes, or 5-over-par, but even the PGA Tour player isn’t getting through that closing gauntlet unscathed.
-The average score last year was 12.1, or 1-over.
+Conservatively, the amateur golfer is taking an average of close to 17 shots on the Stadium Course’s final three holes, or five over par, but even the PGA Tour player isn’t getting through that closing gauntlet unscathed.
+The average score last year was 12.1, or one over.
 It surprises no one that since 2003, almost 2,300 balls during the Players Championship have ended up in the water on those three holes alone, or that the course retrieves 140,000 balls annually from the pond at the 17th green.

 “We try to make the last three holes the most demanding and 16, 17, 18 have done a pretty good job,” Dye once said, just the wryest of cackles in his voice.
 “If you finally get a golf hole that works on their minds a little bit then you’ve hit the jackpot.”